kyratrades/kyratrades.github.io/docs/videos/musicals.md

 ## Next to Normal

+#### Next to Normal - Off-Broadway / Second Stage - March 13, 2008
+{: .no_toc .d-inline-block }

+broadwayspunk
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Alice Ripley (Diana), Brian d'Arcy James (Dan), Aaron Tveit (Gabe), Jennifer Damiano (Natalie), Adam Chanler-Berat (Henry), Asa Somers (Dr. Fine/Dr. Madden)

+NOTES
+: This includes Alice's flip out in the beginning to replace all the Costco stuff.
+It was a fantastic show and an even better video than my previous 3/1/08 master.
+I shot it in a different style to showcase more of the stage (since you can only stare at someone's face for so long).
+Really emotional times in the theatre and you can hear sniffles in the camera.
+Recorded three days before the show was closed and rewritten.

 #### Next to Normal - Pre-Broadway / Arena Stage - December 21, 2008
 {: .no_toc .d-inline-block }